 So that sucked.

 Despite that, I got back in a few months ago, using Coinbase, gained back about the amount I lost in MtGox, sold all my bitcoin and bailed.
 I’m completely out now.
+I checked this site where you can learn about digital Asset management easy explained and apply it to your life to take good care of your money.

 I’m not saying that Bitcoin prices won’t go higher.
 They might.